huaweicloud/terraform-provider-huaweicloud/docs/resources/cdn_domain.md

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id.
 Changing this parameter will create a new resource.

+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the domain.

 The `sources` block supports: